Last updated: 06 Feb 2025

 Registering your vehicle is mandatory and there is no point delaying it.
 Therefore, once you pay for your car or bike, initiate the registration process.
 Here’s how you can do it.

-How do you register your new vehicle?
+How to register your new vehicle?

 Steps to register your new vehicle at the RTO